 The UV index is a system that tells you how much ultraviolet (UV) radiation is present when you are outside.
 It can help you understand the risk of UV damage to your skin, and decide whether you need to take precautions to protect yourself.
 The UV index is different from weather forecasts, which tell you about cloud cover, temperature, wind speed and other factors that affect how warm or cold you will feel outside.

 The UV index is measured on a scale from 0 to 16.
-The higher the number, the more ultraviolet radiation there is in the atmosphere and the more precautions you need to take to protect your skin from sun damage.
+The higher the number, the more ultraviolet radiation there is in the atmosphere and the more precautions you need to take from sun damage.
 A UV index of 3 or lower is low, 4 to 6 is moderate and 7 or higher is high.

 How to Calculate the UV Index